Gilles de Rais: Influence of literature on medical interpretations

-The original records of the 1440 judicial proceedings remained largely inaccessible for a long time, as they were published only gradually and in fragments, out of fear of scandal.
-Consequently, the medical community of the late nineteenth and early twentieth centuries drew without hindsight on Paul Lacroix's Curiosités de l'histoire de France (1858), a pseudo-historical treatise incorporating a fictionalized account of the 1440 trials.
-This book was perceived at the time as a reliable historical source by various physicians who believed, for example, that they had found "the determining cause that had triggered Gilles's sadism" in his engaging readings of Tacitus and Suetonius, which describe the orgiastic excesses of decadent Roman emperors It is, however, a literary construct devised by Paul Lacroix, as no source attests to the presence of these Latin authors in Gilles de Rais's library.
-"Fiction therefore facilitated Gilles' passage from historical to medical discourse", points out Zrinka Stahuljak, adding that Paul Lacroix's dramatic narrative conveniently provided these physicians with a "scientific explanation of [Gilles de Rais's] conduct".

 Three medical dissertations devoted to Gilles de Rais appeared between 1910 and 1934.
 "Thin and disappointing", according to medievalist Jacques Chiffoleau, these studies remained heavily influenced by the literary works of Paul Lacroix and Joris-Karl Huysmans.
 In 1910, Dr. Augustin Cabanès adopted the pseudonym "Rondelet" to sign an article in which he discoursed on Gilles de Rais's facial tics and bluish beard—details born of the fertile imagination of Paul Lacroix.
 In 1921, poet and writer Fernand Fleuret, in turn, posed as a certain "Dr. Ludovico Hernandez" on the occasion of publishing an essay on Gilles de Rais.
-Jacques Chiffoleau observes that "this limited erudition and, above all, the frequent use of pseudonyms ... betray in all these physicians (or essayists claiming to be physicians) aims that are less clearly scientific and perhaps a less forthright desire to appeal to collectors of "curiosa" filled with sex and blood under the guise of medical analysis".
+Jacques Chiffoleau observes that "this limited erudition and, above all, the frequent use of pseudonyms... betray in all these physicians (or essayists claiming to be physicians) aims that are less clearly scientific and perhaps a less forthright desire to appeal to collectors of "curiosa" filled with sex and blood under the guise of medical analysis".

 More recently, psychiatrist Marie-Laure Susini, clinical psychologist Nicolas Brémaud, and James Penney, a Canadian professor of cultural studies, have examined the case of Gilles de Rais, drawing on psychoanalysis in their approach to perversion.
 Jacques Chiffoleau considers that their attempts may offer interesting analytical perspectives, but their "overly literal reading" of the trial records fails to take into account the fundamental role of inquisitorial procedure in the conditions under which these judicial documents were produced.
 Moreover, they still rely "on the most fictionalized parts of the narratives of Eugène Bossard, Georges Bataille, or even at times Paul Lacroix, without being wary of what these authors themselves projected into them."